markbattistella/DefaultsKit/README.md

 ## Features

-- **Type-safe UserDefaults Keys:** Use enums conforming to `UserDefaultsKeyRepresentable` to define keys with automatic prefix handling.
+- **Type-safe `UserDefaults` Keys:** Use enums conforming to `UserDefaultsKeyRepresentable` to define keys with automatic prefix handling.
-- **Property Wrappers:**
+- Property Wrappers:
   - `@DefaultsPersisted`: A powerful property wrapper for any `Codable` type with built-in support for primitives and optionals
-  - `@AppStorage`: Enhanced SwiftUI integration with type-safe keys for common types
+  - `@AppStorage:` Enhanced SwiftUI integration with type-safe keys for common types
-- **Prefix Management:** Supports internal bundle identifiers or custom prefixes via the `UserDefaultsPrefix` enum
+- **Prefix Management:** Supports internal bundle identifiers or custom prefixes via the `UserDefaultsKeyRepresentable` protocol.
 - **Utility Functions:** Includes methods for setting, getting, printing, and deleting `UserDefaults` entries
-- **Codable Support:** Automatic encoding/decoding for complex types
+- **`Codable` Support:** Automatic encoding/decoding for complex types

 ## Installation